Aquafina-water-bottle/jp-mining-note/README.md

 ## TODO:
-* Clean up the codebase (almost done!)
-  * Use a consistent code style
-  * Add more comments on style sheet
-  * Use better variable names
 * Add proper documentation:
   * Links to Anki documentation for specific vocab (i.e. notes vs cards)
   * What I test myself on for each type of card